yyhh-org/site/content/beat-lucene-in-600-lines-of-code.md

 to best use the so called single-level storage, such as LMDB.
 We earned these lessons in our many iterations of speeding up the search.

-At this point, we achieved about 65% overall speed of Lucene, measured 840 queries per seconds in my benchmark vs.
-Lucene's 1300.
-Our median query speed is actually faster than Lucene, but the long tail query time is way slower.
-That is because Lucene cheats.
-I am joking.
-Well, all good algorithms look like cheating, if cheating means avoid doing unnecessary work.
-Our algorithm described above certainly does.
-In this case, Lucene uses an early termination method called WAND, so it's long tail is very short.

 \[1] Broder, Carmel, Herscovici, Soffer and Zien, Efficient Query Evaluation using a Two-Level Retrieval Process, CIKM'2003.

 \[2] Ding and Suel.
-Faster top-k document retrieval using block-max indexes."
+Faster top-k document retrieval using block-max indexes.
 SIGIR'2011.